Filter Content

 Year 11 2026 Course Selection

-Next term, Year 10 will commence the Year 11 2026 Course Selection Process.
+Year 10 will commence the Year 11 2026 Course Selection Process in the coming weeks.
 Please be aware there are two significant events in the process that involve parent/carer and student attendance:

 Wednesday 18 June 2025; Term 2, Week 8 - Course Selection Information Evening